MissionMarsFourthHorizon/operation-remote-resupply/Module 6/Operation Remote Resupply, Part 6.md

 Coding UI automation tests by hand is time-consuming and error-prone.
 The [Xamarin Test Recorder](https://developer.xamarin.com/guides/testcloud/testrecorder/) is a Visual Studio 2017 extension that can record your interactions with an app and create automated tests written in C# based on those interactions.
 In this exercise, you will install the Xamarin Test Recorder and record UI automation tests that can be run locally or integrated with the app lifecycle using the [Xamarin Test Cloud](https://www.xamarin.com/test-cloud) or Visual Studio Mobile Center.

 > The Xamarin Test Recorder is only available in Visual Studio Enterprise 2017.
-If you are *not* using the Enterprise edition, simply read through this exercise to learn about the basics of using the recorder.
+If you are *not* using the Enterprise edition, simply read through this exercise to learn how to use the recorder.

-1. Install the Xamarin Test Recorder by using Visual Studio's **Tools** > **Extensions and Updates** command to display the "Extensions and Updates" dialog, searching for "xamarin test recorder" in the Visual Studio Marketplace, and clicking **Download**.
+1. Install the Xamarin Test Recorder by using Visual Studio's **Tools** > **Extensions and Updates...** command to display the "Extensions and Updates" dialog, searching for "xamarin test recorder" in the Visual Studio Marketplace, and clicking **Download**.

 	![Installing the Xamarin Test Recorder](Images/vs-install-recorder.png)

     _Installing the Xamarin Test Recorder_

-1. Close Visual Studio 2017 to allow the Xamarin Test Recorder to install, and then reopen the DroneLander solution after installation is complete.
+1. Close Visual Studio 2017 to allow the Xamarin Test Recorder to install, and then reopen the **DroneLander** solution after installation is complete.

 1. Open **Tests.cs** in the **DroneLander.UITest** project and confirm that two icons appear in the left margin.
 These icons are used to begin recording UI automation tests.
 The ```[TestFixture]``` attribute indicates that a class contains callable test methods.